Sophie Koulomzin

 Professor of Christian Education [1954–1973]

-Sophie Koulomzin (December 3, 1903–September 29, 2000), renowned Orthodox Christian religious educator, was born Sophie Schidlovsky in St. Petersburg, Russia, in 1903.
+Sophie Koulomzin (December 3, 1903–September 29, 2000), renowned Orthodox Christian religious educator, was born Sophie Schidlovsky in St Petersburg, Russia, in 1903.
 She was the daughter of Sergei Schidlovsky, the last vice president of the Czar's Duma, or Parliament.
 A life of privilege was replaced by one of poverty as the family endured the first years of Soviet rule, then fled, first to Estonia, where her father died, then Berlin, then Paris.

 In Germany, she studied philosophy at the University of Berlin and took part in philosophical discussions led by Nikolai Berdyaev, The Rev. Sergius Bulgakov, and Semyon Frank, leading Russian religious thinkers and former Marxists who became liberal Christians and were expelled from the Soviet Union by Lenin in 1922.
 They were formative in her development as a broad-minded Orthodox Christian activist.

-In 1948 the Koulomzins moved to Nyack, N.Y., and Mrs. Koulomzin resumed work as a religious educator, creating an English-language education program and lecturing across the country.
+In 1948 the Koulomzins moved to Nyack, N.Y., and Mrs Koulomzin resumed work as a religious educator, creating an English-language education program and lecturing across the country.
 She founded the Orthodox Christian Education Commission (OCEC) to coordinate the work of the various Orthodox Christian church jurisdictions in America.

-Beginning in 1954, she taught for nearly 20 years at St. Vladimir's Orthodox Theological Seminary, and after her official retirement in 1974, she continued working.
+After her official retirement in 1974, she continued working.
 At the time of her death she was president of “Religious Books for Russia,” founded to send Bibles and religious literature to Russia.

-Mrs. Koulomzin's books, including God Is with Us, History of the Orthodox Church, and Our Church and Our Children, have become classic texts in Orthodox Christian Religious Education, including within Russia itself.
+Mrs Koulomzin's books, including God Is with Us, History of the Orthodox Church, and Our Church and Our Children, have become classic texts in Orthodox Christian Religious Education, including within Russia itself.
 Her memoir, Many Worlds: A Russian Life, written when she was 77, ends with an account of her first visit back to her homeland, in 1970.
-In July 1999 Patriarch Alexy II, primate of the Russian Orthodox Church, issued her the “Order of St. Olga” for her many years of service to the Church.
+In July 1999 Patriarch Alexy II, primate of the Russian Orthodox Church, issued her the “Order of St Olga” for her many years of service to the Church.

 Links